Aljgutier/react_firebase/README.md

 export default App;
 ```

-The routes are defined in `router.tsx` with `createBrowserRouter`, which creates a "Browser History" router.
+The routes are defined in `routes.tsx` with `createBrowserRouter`, which creates a "Browser History" router.
 This "Browser History Router" supports HTML5 functionaly, via the HTML5 Browser History API.
 HTML5 supports features like detecting when the user pushes Back and Forward buttons, updating the URL without adding a new entry to the history, and changing the URL without reloading the page.

-Notice that pages (Home, Signin, Signup, User, Reset Password) are nested inside the shared Header layout.

 routes.tsx